csvsoundsystem/csv.nyc/_posts/2012-10-21-csv-soundsystem-tuesday-think-coffee-mercer-and-th-pm.md

 Couplets:

-Commas pipes tabs and spaces
+Commas pipes tabs and spaces <br/>
-When one goes astray it makes angry faces.
+When one goes astray it makes angry faces. <br/>
-Formatting addresses don't even get me started,
+Formatting addresses don't even get me started, <br/>
-My geocoded results are something Kepler would've charted.
+My geocoded results are something Kepler would've charted. <br/>
-So bring your laptop and join in the fun ever so of making and scripting with csv & co.
+So bring your laptop and join in the fun ever so <br/>
+of making and scripting with csv & co.<br/>
-Tuesday at 7, there's beer wine and quiche
+Tuesday at 7, there's beer wine and quiche <br/>
 Join us, won't you?
-Whatever your niche.
+Whatever your niche. <br/>